azaj01/spatial-reasoning/PYPI_UPLOAD_INSTRUCTIONS.md

 ## Common Issues

-1. **Name conflicts**: If "vision-evals" is taken, you'll need to choose a different name
+1. **Name conflicts**: If "spatial-reasoning" is taken, you'll need to choose a different name
 2. **Missing dependencies**: Ensure all dependencies are listed in requirements.txt
 3. **Import errors**: Test thoroughly before uploading
 4. **Authentication issues**: Make sure to use `__token__` as username with API tokens